 About the Selection Criteria

 Unique, original, creative and forward-thinking approaches to literacy are considered when evaluating an organization’s innovation.
 From implementing ideas no one else has tried to fresh approaches to community building and partnerships, innovation includes developing new and well-suited solutions.
-Examples of innovation from previous applicants: leveraging emerging technology, teaching literacy to newlyweds, closed captioned songs and storefront literacy centers for teens.
+Examples of innovation from previous applicants: leveraging emerging technology, teaching literacy to newlyweds, closed-captioned songs and storefront literacy centers for teens.

-Organizations are evaluated for sustainability by examining several factors including a predictable and strong budget, funding sources, stability of service, institutional support and community participation.
+Organizations are evaluated for sustainability by examining several factors, including a predictable and strong budget, funding sources, stability of service, institutional support and community participation.
 Typically, a self-sustaining initiative is not a one-time campaign, based on soft money or dependent on the leadership of one individual.
 Sustainable organizations often have several funding sources, as in these models: a baseline fund, such as from a national public library, supported by additional funding from partners for enhanced services; or several stable and continuous funding sources such as a foundation, sponsoring partners and profits from training or publications.

 Replicable initiatives help further the cause of literacy throughout the world.
 Organizations are evaluated for replicability by examining the ease and scalability of their model.
 With the details of the initiative and its guidelines, can another organization replicate the effort?
-Initiatives which succeed due to the influence of a small group of people, unique circumstances or financial windfall are not easily replicable.
+Initiatives that succeed due to the influence of a small group of people, unique circumstances or financial windfall are not easily replicable.
 Examples of replicable initiatives from previous applicants: train-the-trainer model, guides and tutorials, and building through existing structures such as healthcare.

 The impact of an organization is evaluated with measurable results in comparison with baseline data.
 While anecdotes are compelling, the impact should be in terms of the target group’s improved reading competence.
 Ideally, this literacy improvement results in measurable outcomes such as employment and promotion, academic pursuit and success, improved family literacy, better health and better consumer decisions.
-Measurements of individual improved literacy might include increases in: reading and writing scores, participation in reading and writing competitions, academic course grades, number of minutes read and reports of self-confidence as readers.
-Measurable impact may also include evidence such as enactment of literacy-related legislation, improved literacy curriculum, publications by the target audience, new libraries to support increased literacy demands, more literate employees, and the establishment of book clubs.
+Measurements of individual improved literacy might include increases in: reading and writing scores, participation in reading and writing competitions, academic course grades, number of minutes reading and reports of self-confidence as readers.
+Measurable impact may also include evidence such as enactment of literacy-related legislation, improved literacy curriculum, publications by the target audience, new libraries to support increased literacy demands, more literate employees and the establishment of book clubs.